Alaska WIndjammer Kites

 Above: With a good suit, kiters in late fall are warm and comfortable.
 Bill Glude heads out in drysuit, hooded vest, helmet, 3mm gloves, and neoprene socks inside 5mm booties at the Mendenhall Wetlands.
 Photo © Kent Haley.

 For our students, we supply the baggy-style drysuits with 3mm gloves and 5mm booties.
-In fall and spring, or in Mendehall Lake, we use hooded neoprene vests over them.
+In fall and spring, or in Mendehall Lake, we use hooded neoprene vests over them, and prefer diver's lobster mitts.
 You will need your own long johns and fleece to wear under the suits.

 For your own gear, baggy drysuits work well and can serve for kayaking and other paddling too.
 A new semi-baggy neoprene suit design looks promising, but we are waiting to see how their durability proves out.

-For now, our favorite and well-proven Southeast Alaska suit is ProMotion's tight-fitting neoprene drysuit, which is reasonably priced and has the advantage of not taking in enough water to cool you down when it is punctured or torn.
+For your own gear, baggy drysuits work well and can serve for kayaking and other paddling too.
+ProMotion's tight-fitting neoprene drysuit is reasonably priced and has the advantage of not taking in enough water to cool you down when it is punctured or torn.
 Supplement it with a neoprene hooded vest, 5 or 7mm zipperless high booties with neoprene socks, and good 3 or 5mm gloves or lobster mitts, and you are set for anything including Mendenhall Lake.
-ProMotion's drysuit is not listed on the website because they don't sell many; call them or drop by their store in Hood River.
+ProMotion's drysuit is listed on their online store but not in the general website information on suits; if you have sizing questions, you can call them or drop by their store in Hood River.

 People who only kite in salt water in summer, or in non-glacial lakes, or who are naturally warm, get by with a good zipperless steamer wetsuit with hooded vest, and the same foot and handwear.